Rehabilitation Work On Quetta-Bostan Track In Full Swing - UrduPoint

 Rehabilitation Work On Quetta-Bostan Track In Full Swing

-ISLAMABAD, (UrduPoint / Pakistan Point News - 17th May, 2023 ) :Pakistan Railways has started the rehabilitation work of a 33.50-kilometre track 'through sleeper renewal' between Quetta-Bostan and Quetta-Chaman section and the department was putting maximum efforts to complete it as soon as possible.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 21st May, 2023 ) :Pakistan Railways is putting maximum efforts to complete the rehabilitation work of a 33.50-kilometer track 'through sleeper renewal' between Quetta-Bostan and Quetta-Chaman section at the earliest.

 "The track will not only facilitate the passengers and small businessmen, but also connect three major cities of the Balochistan province," an official source in the Ministry of Railways told APP.